dojo/docs/quickstart/Animation.rst

 	// call play() on the returned _Animation instance: animation.play();

-If you are into chaining, and don't need the variable pointing to the animation instance, you can simply call .play() immediately after creation:
+You can simplify the above code using chaining, if you don't need to keep the animation object around for later use as follows:

 .. code-block :: javascript
 	:linenos: